-A wide range of organizations have started Circles chapters, such as United Way, Goodwill, Catholic Charities, Community Action, food banks, homeless shelters, and workforce development programs.
-Circles chapters have also been launched by community foundations, government agencies, chambers of commerce, and churches.
+A wide range of organizations have started Circles USA chapters, such as United Way, Goodwill, Catholic Charities, Community Action, food banks, homeless shelters, and workforce development programs.
+Circles USA chapters have also been launched by community foundations, government agencies, chambers of commerce, and churches.

 Ideally, chapters have one or two part-time staff members, but volunteers can successfully handle many of the tasks until the chapter gets going.
 Most chapters hire childcare workers or partner with a local nonprofit that specializes in childcare.

 Circles USA chapters typically need 12 volunteers to serve on the Resource Teams and 24 volunteer Allies to support 12 Circles Leaders.
 Allies and Resource Team members usually volunteer six to eight hours per month.

 Some chapters hire paid personnel whereas in other chapters, the lead organization redirects some of its staff to manage the Circles USA chapter.
 Some chapters have volunteer childcare workers whereas others have paid childcare staff.

 A welcoming location is needed for the weekly meetings.
 The facility should include access to a kitchen and space to hold 100-150 people.
 Two additional rooms are needed for childcare and youth programs.
 Parking should be easy to find, and the main rooms should be ADA accessible.

 Yes.
 Many organizations are large enough to start Circles USA at several locations within a community.
 Some organizations start with one location and expand to other sites later, whereas other organizations launch multiple locations simultaneously.